-In the template development of AnQiCMS, we often need to handle the content on the page in various flexible ways.For example, you may need to analyze the frequency of a specific word in an article, or check how many times an element is mentioned in a list of data.The powerful template engine of Anqi CMS provides a variety of practical filters (Filter), which can help you easily achieve these requirements.Among them, the function used to calculate the total number of times a specific keyword or element appears is exactly the focus of our discussion today.
+In AnQiCMS template development, we often need to flexibly handle content on the page.For example, you may need to analyze the frequency of a specific word in an article, or check how many times an element is mentioned in a list.The powerful template engine of AnQi CMS provides a variety of practical filters (Filter) that can help you easily meet these needs.The function to calculate the total number of times a specific keyword or element appears is exactly the focus of our discussion today.

-countThe working principle of the filter:
+countThe principle of operation of the filter:

 Basic syntax: